nasa-communities/nasa-communities.github.io/_clubs/toastmasters.markdown

 ### Acknowledgment of Past Curators

-The historical Goddard Toastmasters website reflects the efforts of multiple curators across its long history.
+The historical Goddard Toastmasters website, originally hosted at [toastmasters.gsfc.nasa.gov](https://toastmasters.gsfc.nasa.gov/), reflects the efforts of multiple curators across its long history.
 Among them, **Nicholas Collins** played a major role in maintaining and organizing the site for many years, helping preserve newsletters, meeting minutes, educational materials, and club records.
-Nick’s professional work at NASA Goddard included extensive experience in **optical data and image analysis**, with contributions to the **Roman Space Telescope**, **PACE/OCI**, **JWST science operations**, and the **Hubble Space Telescope (WFC3 and STIS)**.
-We are grateful for his stewardship of the club’s legacy resources.
+Nick’s professional work at NASA Goddard included extensive experience in **optical data and image analysis**, with contributions to the Roman Space Telescope, PACE/OCI, JWST science operations, and the Hubble Space Telescope (WFC3 and STIS).

+As Goddard Toastmasters content is migrated to the current NASA Communities site at [nasa-communities.org/clubs/toastmasters](https://nasa-communities.org/clubs/toastmasters/), we are grateful for his stewardship of the club’s legacy resources.

 ---